AdobeDocs/experience-manager-screens.es-ES/help/user-guide/embedded-sequences.md

 1. Seleccione el canal en el que desee insertar una secuencia dinámica.
 For example, **We.Retail In-Store** --> **Channels** --> **Idle Channel**.

 1. Click **Edit** from the action bar to open the channel in the editor mode.
 1. Haga clic en el icono de componentes de la barra izquierda para añadir la secuencia integrada dinámica.
-Arrastre y **suelte la secuencia dinámica** **integrada **al editor.
+Drag and drop the **Dynamic** **Embedded Sequence**  to the editor.

 1. Double-click the **Dynamic** **Embedded Sequence** component to add the page to your sequence channel.